EstenGrove/AdvantageTracker-v1-Heroku/README.md

 - [x] Handle task updates: scheduled & unscheduled
   - [x] Formulate the new state object for task updates
 - [ ] Write subtask CRUD functions: CREATE, UPDATE, DELETE (READ is already handled)
   - [ ] Handle notes, and subtask creation
   - [ ] Handle updates for subtasks and notes
 - [ ] Add "Points" per task for <TaskDetails/> for the <EditTaskForm/>
+- [ ] Allow loading different resident on <DetailsView/>

 ## Todos - categorized

 **Components**